dotnet/aspnetcore/docs/BuildFromSource.md

 To get started, you'll need to have a fork of the repo cloned locally.
 This workflow assumes that you have [git installed on your development machine](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).

-1. Create your own fork, click the **Fork** button from our GitHub repo as a signed-in user and your own fork will be created.
+1. To create your own fork, click the **Fork** button from our GitHub repo as a signed-in user and your own fork will be created.
 For more information on managing forks, you can review the [GitHub docs on working with forks](https://docs.github.com/en/github/collaborating-with-pull-requests/working-with-forks).

 2. Clone the repo locally using the `git clone` command.
 Since this repo contains submodules, you'll need to pass the `--recursive` flag to pull the sources for the submodules locally.